LEO User Manual

 LEO cannot guarantee the absence of gluten on your entire plate, it’s reporting on the sample points that you used for the test.

-• If the food is a thick liquid like yogurt, just use a slight touch to sample, don’t stir or put a big glob on the swab.
+• If the food is a thick liquid, just use a slight touch to sample, don’t stir or put a big glob on the swab.

 • Consider where the gluten may be present such as grill marks, cuts or touching from a shared spatula.